Home Compare EVR vs TW

 Profitability

-On profitability, the edge still sits with Evercore Inc., even though both profiles look solid.
+On valuation, the edge still sits with Evercore Inc., even though both profiles look solid.

 EVR